avv73/simple-raytracer/README.md

 # Simple Raytracer
 <p align="center"><img src="tracer_example.png" width="400" height="400"></p>

 A simple raytracer in C, using only the Win32 API.
-Implements the pseudo-raytracer as illustrated in the first chapter of [Computer Graphics from Scratch](https://www.gabrielgambetta.com/computer-graphics-from-scratch/).
+Implements the pseudo-raytracer as illustrated in the first part of [Computer Graphics from Scratch](https://www.gabrielgambetta.com/computer-graphics-from-scratch/).

 ## Functionality
 - [X] - **Basic raytracing** - Implementing core raytracing algorithms & tracing a sample scene composed of spheres.